 Once you've located a prospective estate planning attorney, you'll need to ask the attorney the following list of questions in order to determine if they're truly qualified to help you:

-- How Many Years of Experience Does the Attorney Have?
+How Many Years of Experience Do They Have?

 This is an important question to ask so that you won't be surprised by hidden fees and costs.
 These days the majority of estate planning attorneys charge a fixed fee for most, if not all, of their services.
 This will give you the peace of mind to know that the flat fee is all that you'll be required to pay.
 You'll need to understand, however, what the flat fee does and doesn't cover and when the attorney will charge an additional flat fee or start billing you on an hourly basis.